RiverArchitect/RA_wiki/wiki/VolumeAssessment.md

 ![vagui](https://github.com/RiverArchitect/Welcome/raw/master/images/gui_start_vol.PNG)

-To start with the *VolumeAssessment* module, first select a [reach](RiverReaches).
+To start with the *VolumeAssessment* module, first, select a [reach](RiverReaches).
 The subdivision of the subsequently selected Rasters can be omitted by select `IGNORE` from the `Reaches` drop-down menu.
 Second, select an input DEM Raster (*GeoTIFF*).
 Third, select a modified DEM Raster (*GeoTIFF*) that is to be compared with the input DEM Raster.